bmeurer/benediktmeurer.de/_posts/2017-01-30-v8-behind-the-scenes-january-edition.markdown

   <img src="/images/2017/toppages-20170130.jpg" alt="Top Pages" />
 </center>

-Most of these improvements come are possible because we can reduce the number of optimizations and deoptimizations during startup, but also because we need to parse only once now to generate Ignition bytecode, and optimized code is then generated from bytecode rather than having to reparse the function for Crankshaft.
+Most of these improvements are possible because we can reduce the number of optimizations and deoptimizations during startup, but also because we need to parse only once now to generate Ignition bytecode, and optimized code is then generated from bytecode rather than having to reparse the function for Crankshaft.